January 18, 2016

 March 7, 2014

-Research in the Evolutionary Ecology of Variation lab group focuses on the ecological and evolutionary causes and consequences of phenotypic variation.
+Research in the Evolutionary Ecology of Variation lab group focuses on the ecological and evolutionary causes and consequences of phenotypic and genotypic variation.

 Primary topics we address includes identifying i) what factors maintain within-population behavioral variation, ii) how and why the behavioral responses of individuals are correlated, and iii) the evolutionary and ecological consequences of this variation and behavioral covariance.
 Within this framework considerable attention has been given to the study of behavioral correlations, typically under the label “behavioral syndromes” or "animal personalities.
 Our research into syndromes/personalities is directed toward asking general questions grounded in ecological and evolutionary theory.